 Pump water filter systems are the heaviest option, and you have to sit there and pump all the water you want to use through them.
 They do have one key advantage, however.
 Because you can position the intake hose wherever you want to, they’re the best for water running through narrow cracks or shallow water sources where it’s hard to scoop water into a reservoir without also getting a lot of crud too.
 I like the Katadyn Hiker Pro for its price and reputation for reliability.

-Katadyn Hiker Pro Transparent Water Filter, Lightweight, Compact Design for Personal or Small Group Camping, Backpacking or Emergency Preparedness
+Katadyn Hiker Pro Transparent Water Filter, Lightweight, Compact Design for Personal or Small Group Camping, Backpacking or Emergency Preparedness, one Size (8019857)

 The Katadyn Hiker Pro is a pump system backpacking water filter that's great for hard-to-reach water sources at an affordable price and solid reliability